Nutomic/ensichat/PROTOCOL.md

 be persistent during restarts.
 It is used by intermediate nodes to avoid forwarding the same message multiple times.

+Content-Type is one of those in section Content-Messages.

+Message ID is unique for each message by the same sender.
+A device MUST NOT ever send two messages with the same Message ID.

+Only Content Messages have the Content-Type and Message ID fields.

 ### Encryption Data